Forestry Bachelor's Degree

 As humans continue to depend on forests for a variety of values, tomorrow’s foresters will need to understand how to manage our lands in an era of climate change and sustainability.

-Each year, the College of Forest Resources and Environmental Science hosts its own Natural Resource Career Fair. ~20 companies from across the US travel to the college in late fall to educate and recruit employees.
+The College of Forest Resources and Environmental Science hosts its own Natural Resource Career Fair.
+Each year, around 20 companies from across the US travel to Michigan Tech in late fall to educate and recruit employees.

 Career Opportunities for Forestry